Here are my 47 best tools for bloggers who want to make money – all thoroughly tried and tested during my 10+ year blogging career.

 25. Twitter

-Twitter is my favorite social media platform of all time.
 I’ve been tweeting since 2009 and have scored countless opportunities (including a PhD scholarship and many freelance jobs) from my interactions there.

-Twitter is great for bloggers in several ways.
+Twitter is useful for bloggers in several ways.
 First, it allows you to build a strong personal brand, and which can help you get the attention of potential clients, pitch to journalists, and interact with other bloggers with whom you can establish partnerships.

 Second, you can use Twitter to drive more traffic to your blog posts (although this has become more challenging than before, thanks to the algorithm).